peterhinch/micropython_ir/RECEIVER.md

 from ir_rx.acquire import test test()
 ```
-This script is under development.
+This script waits for a single burst from the remote and prints the timing of

-It waits for a single burst from the remote and prints the timing of the pulses
+the pulses followed by its best guess at the protocol.
+It correctly identifies
-followed by its best guess at the protocol.
-It correctly identifies supported
+supported protocols, but can wrongly identify unsupported protocols.
+The
-protocols, but can wrongly identify some unsupported proprietary protocols.
+behaviour of the script exposed to an unknown protocol is unpredictable.

 # 3. The driver